 Please visit Microsoft Teams to explore it and learn more.

 The Canvas Learning Management System is primarily for supporting academic (course related) needs.
-Every teaching faculty member will get a site on the Canvas system for each course they are teaching, but additional Canvas project sites can be requested for academically related purposes.
+Every teaching faculty member will get a site on the Canvas system for each course they are teaching.

-Please see the Canvas Self Help page for more information on using Canvas.
+Please see the Georgia Tech Canvas information site for more information on using Canvas.

 Engage @ Georgia Tech